Raising Penelope, My Transgender Son

 ”

-There are an estimated 9 million LGBTQI people in the United States and around 700,000 transgender people.
+There are an estimated 9 million LGBTQI people in the country (that's the size of the state of New Jersey) and around 700,000 transgender people.
 All of them have families.
 You’d assume there'd be lots of families like mine, out and proud.
 But it's not that easy.
-Speaking up and rallying around trans rights is hard enough because of gender bias, misunderstanding and the threat of violence, but when you throw in that we’re not celebrities and my son is still in school, it gets so much more real.
+Speaking up and rallying around trans rights is hard enough because of gender bias, misunderstanding, and the threat of violence, but when you throw in that we’re not celebrities and my son is still in lower school, it gets so much more real.

 Here’s how crazy it is: For simply supporting and loving my son as he is, I get hit with intense criticism from angry strangers all the time.
 Whenever I write an article or a post a blog about our family’s journey, the online remarks are extreme.
 “How could you do this to your daughter?” wrote one woman with a nasty emphasis on “do."